Dreadnought-1k2M5/laravel-store-project/README.md

 # Installation

-Git Clone:
+## 1. Git Clone:

-1. Navigate to the directory where you want to clone the repository, and open your terminal or command prompt.
+Navigate to the directory where you want to clone the repository, and open your terminal or command prompt.
 Run the command:
  (```) git clone https://github.com/Dreadnought-1k2M5/laravel-store-project.git (```)

+## 2. Launch XAMPP and create a new Database.
-2. Launch the XAMPP application.
+Launch the XAMPP application.
 Start the Apache server and MySQL database, go to http://localhost/phpmyadmin/ and create a new database called "laravel_store_db".
-3. 3.
-Navigate to the project's root directory and install the PHP and JavaScript dependencies using Composer and npm:
+## 3. Configure Environment Variables
 Navigate to the project directory.
-Create a new file named .env.
+Open the ".env.example" file and copy the content.
+Create a new file named ".env" to paste and save.
-Open the .env file in a text editor.
 Configure database name:

 In the .env file, find the line that specifies the database name.